 7.6 right to object – you have the right to object to certain types of processing, such as direct marketing; and

 7.7 right to object to automated processing, including profiling – you have the right not to be subject to the legal effects of automated processing or profiling.

 8. Complaints Procedure and Right to Legal Redress

 8.1 In the event that we refuse your request under rights of access, we will provide you with a reason why.

-8.2 If you wish to make a complaint about how your Personal Data is being processed by us, or any third party on our behalf, we would be grateful if you would in the first instance contact our Data Protection Officer, who will endeavour to resolve your issue to your satisfaction.
+8.2 If you wish to make a complaint about how your Personal Data and the Personal Data of the Participant is being processed by us, or any third party on our behalf, we would be grateful if you would in the first instance contact our Data Protection Officer, who will endeavour to resolve your issue to your satisfaction.

 8.3 You also have the right to complain directly to the Information Commissioner’s Office (‘ICO’) and seek other legal remedies.